 There is a morning train that leaves Khiva at 8:57 and that arrives in Bukhara at 14:50 in the afternoon.
 There is also an afternoon train that leaves at 14:30 and arrives in Bukhara around 22:30.

-How to get to Bukhara from Samarkand by train
+3. How to get from Samarkand to Bukhara by train

 I recommend buying your train ticket at the train station in Samarkand ahead of time since the official Uzbek railway website doesn’t always work.